ofclcharles/Projects/README.md

 # Projects
 1. Breakout Ball Game: My attempt on coding the staple arcade game.
-2. Matching + MatchingTest: Made use of the Boyer Moore, Knuth–Morris–Pratt (KMP), Rabin Karp and Brute Force algorithms to compute the number to comparisons made with each algorithm.
+2. Matching + MatchingTest: Made use of the Boyer Moore, Knuth–Morris–Pratt (KMP), Rabin Karp and Brute Force algorithms to compute the number to comparisons made with each algorithm based on text from: https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices.
 Plus a basic test for each method.